klabhub/bayesFit/README.md

-# bayesPhys
+# bayesFit

-This is the bayesPhys package created by Ian Stevenson and Beau Cronin and published in 2010.
+This is a Git repository for the bayesPhys package created by Ian Stevenson and Beau Cronin and published in 2010.

 This code package performs fully Bayesian estimation of parametric tuning curves with various noise models, and contains examples for model comparison and hypothesis testing.
 It accompanies the following paper: